Historically, ESU Scotland has also administered a number of other scholarships, including the Wigmore Paterson

 than twenty years since her retirement and return to Edinburgh her high principles and devotion

 to duty will never be forgotten.
+It was with pleasure that Ms Ann Small's sister, Miss Evelyn Small,

-It is with pleasure that Ms Ann Small's sister, Ms Evelyn Small, has awarded this scholarship for a teacher of
+awarded this scholarship for a teacher of

 IT and Administration in Scotland to visit Fanshawe College for a brief period of time